neurodata/ndreg-old/README.md

 Submit bug reports [here](https://github.com/openconnectome/ndreg/issues/new).

+# Installation
+## Easy way
+The easiest way to use ndreg is through [docker](https://hub.docker.com/r/neurodata/ndreg/)

+## Hard way
+More advanced users can build ndreg from scratch
-## Installating dependances on Ubuntu 16.04 and later
+### Installating dependances on Ubuntu 16.04 and later
  * Install dependancies

 ```bash